 Based on these estimations, management has concluded that Allego will be able to fund the expected cash outflows in the next 12 months in line with the purchase commitments for chargers and charging infrastructure (refer to Note 18).
-Although the expectation for the coming year is that the Company will continue to make additional investments, its cash flows from operations and renewed credit facility is sufficient for at least the next 12 months from the issuance of these interim condensed consolidated financial statements have been prepared under the assumption that the Group operates on a going concern basis.
+Although the expectation for the coming year is that the Company will continue to make additional investments, its cash flows from operations and renewed credit facility is sufficient for at least the next 12 months from the issuance of these interim condensed consolidated financial statements.
+Therefore, the interim condensed consolidated financial statements have been prepared under the assumption that the Group operates on a going concern basis.